Plans starting at: $25

 Cox offers optional self-installation, charges equipment rental fee

 When you order Cox internet service, you will be able to select either professional installation or self-installation.
 Self-installation will save you about $100, as long as you’re willing to deal with instructions for connection and activation.
-If you want to use a Cox-supplied modem/router, you will get their Panoramic Wi-Fi gateway.
+If you want to use a Cox-supplied modem/router, you will get their Panoramic Wi-Fi gateway [10].
 Higher-tier plans will receive a Wi-Fi 6 gateway, while the lower tier of plans will have a more typical Wi-Fi 5 compatible device.
 All customers will pay a $13/month rental fee for the equipment in addition to their monthly plan fee.
 However, Cox will forego the fee if you use your own compatible modem/router, which may make it cheaper in the long run for you to buy one rather than renting.WOW Experience & Support

 Cox customer service ranks below average on national surveys

-Cox gets a resounding “meh” for customer service on recognized national surveys of customer satisfaction such as the J.D.
-Power survey [5].
-Cox ranks below average in each region where it provides service.
-In an industry not known for good customer service, it’s hard to split hairs about exactly what the rankings mean.
-Even some of the best ISPs occasionally get their share of negativity when you look up review compilation maps [6].
-But because J.D.
-Power is widely regarded as one of the more objective rating systems, we’re going to give Cox 3 stars for customer service.WOW FAQ's
+In an industry not known for good customer service, it's hard to split hairs about exactly what the rankings mean.
+Even some of the best ISPs occasionally get their share of negativity when you look up review compilation maps [13].
+But despite TrustPilot's 1-star rating (based on over 1,400 reviews) [14], because J.D.
+Power and ACSI are widely regarded as among the more objective rating systems, we're going to give Cox 2 stars for customer service.

 Cox FAQ's